 - Certifications and licensing are recommended/required.
 Many jobs in the insurance industry either require you to get a license or recommend certification.
 Any person selling insurance must be licensed.
 While obtaining a license doesn’t cost a great deal of time or money, it can still be a stumbling block for some people.

 - Once you have licensure or certification, it must be maintained.
 For most certifications, you will need to take continuing education classes or you may be required to take and pass an exam periodically.
 This is especially true for professional designations.

 - You can count on change.
 If you’re looking for an industry that remains the same over the years, insurance is not the best choice.
 All facets of the industry are in constant change, due to new technologies, government regulation, and changing consumer demands and concerns.
-In fact, the population of consumers is steadily changing, becoming much more diverse.
+Consumers are steadily becoming more diverse.
 The insurance industry is struggling to keep up with these changes and to overcome these challenges.
 The result can be more stress and pressure on employees.

 - An uncertain revenue stream.
 Independent agents or sales agents will also face an uncertain revenue stream.
 How much you earn will depend on how much you sell.
 Marketing and networking become critical factors of your success.
 These can also be seen as major obstacles to many people who prefer a guaranteed paycheck and less stress.